ingonyama-zk/icicle/docs/docs/icicle/introduction.md

 ## Running ICICLE

-This guide assumes that you have a Linux or Windows machine with a Nvidia GPU installed.
-If you don't have access to a Nvidia GPU you can access one for free on [Google Colab](https://colab.google/).
+This guide assumes that you have a Linux or Windows machine with an Nvidia GPU installed.
+If you don't have access to an Nvidia GPU you can access one for free on [Google Colab](https://colab.google/).

 ### Prerequisites